mhhollomon/codevamping-blog/site/content/page/build-hyper-v-arch-vm.md

 # create virtual ethernet switch.
 Find the "real" interface from
 # Get-NetAdapter and use it instead of EtherNet in the New-VMSwitch
 #
+# Not sure this is necessary.
+There is a "default" switch which should work.
+#
 Get-NetAdapter
 New-VMSwitch -name $SwitchName -NetAdapterName Ethernet -AllowManagementOS $true